timoxley/npm-run/Readme.md

 [![Build Status](https://travis-ci.org/timoxley/npm-run.svg?branch=master)](https://travis-ci.org/timoxley/npm-run)

-### Run locally-installed executables.
+### Run local executables from node_modules

+Makes it easy to run locally-installed package executables in a robust manner.
 Any executable available to an npm lifecycle script is available to `npm-run`.

+## Why

+Due to npm's install algorithm `node_modules/.bin` is not guaranteed to contain your executable. `npm-run` uses the same mechanism npm uses to locate the correct executable.

 ## Installation